meebenitez/meebenitez.github.io/_posts/2017-08-08-how_to_set_up_right-click_and_open_in_browser_functionality_in_the_ide.markdown

 This package allows you to view your html files locally by right-clicking on the file in the IDE tree and select "Open in Browser."

-I've run into a small handful of people in the help box who didn't know about this handy feature, and after walking them through the install, I figured I could save a lot of time by just posting those instructions in my blog.
+I've run into a few people in the help box who didn't know about this handy feature, and after walking them through the install, I figured I could save a lot of time by just posting those instructions in my blog.

 So here you go...